Downtown Phoenix: Architecture

 Over twenty-five high-rise buildings ranging up to 40 stories tall pierce the skyline.
 Three of the five tallest skyscrapers in the state of Arizona are in Downtown Phoenix.
 Chase Tower, at 40 stories and a height of 483 ft, is the tallest.
 U.S. Bank Center's 31 floors and 407 ft tall is number two.
 44 Monroe, at 34 floors and a height of 380 ft is Phoenix's fourth tallest.
 The Freeport-McMoRan Center tops out at 26 floors and is 116.7 meters (382 ft) tall.
 The bottom floors of the tower contain a luxury Westin hotel.

 The architecture of Downtown offers many examples of 20th-century architectural styles including the Beaux Arts-style Security Building and Hotel San Carlos.
 Art Deco design can be seen in Luhrs Tower, Hilton Garden Inn (formerly the Professional Building and the Hotel Monroe) and the Orpheum Lofts.
 International Style was popular from the 1960s to the 1980s and prime examples include Chase Tower and U.S. Bank Center.
-The short-lived brutalist style has only one example in downtown Phoenix in the Wells Fargo Plaza.
+The short-lived brutalist style has only one example in downtown Phoenix in 100 West Washington.
 Post modern, with its return to architectural ornamentation, can be seen in the Bank of America Tower, both towers at the Arizona Center and, most notably, in the crown of the Phoenix City Hall Building.